-Students Exchange programme (SEP) is available for students from SPbU partner universities who intend to spend 1 or 2 semesters in SPbU, tuition fee is waived in the framework of bilateral cooperation agreements.
+Student Exchange Programme (SEP) is available for students from SPbU partner universities who intend to spend 1 or 2 semesters in SPbU, tuition fee is waived in the framework of bilateral cooperation agreements.
+For the information concerning the students who are not from SPbU Partner Universities please see the Freemover (Visiting) Students Programme section at the bottom of this page.

-SEP students can also take a free Russian language course (5 ECTS, 8 academic hours per week) during the whole exchange period.
-Classes are organized usually 2 times per week in groups depending on students' current language level.
-If chosen, Russian language course is included into the maximal workload for SEP students.
+SEP students can also take a free Russian language course (8 ECTS, 8 academic hours per week) during the whole exchange period.
+Classes are organized usually 2 times per week in groups (10-12 people) depending on students' current language skills.
+If chosen, Russian language course is included into the workload for SEP students.

 SEP student can choose one of the following options:

-1) 20 academic hours per week (10 classes) on a host programme/s, no free Russian language course (or additional Russian courses for an extra fee)
+1) 20 AH per week (10 classes) at the host faculty, no free Russian language course (or additional language courses for an extra fee)

-2) 12 academic hours per week (6 classes) on a host programme/s + 8 academic hours per week of Russian language course
+2) 12 AH per week (6 classes) at the host faculty + 8 AH per week of free Russian language course

-At the end of exchange period SEP students get an Exchange Certificate and a Transcript of Records.
+At the end of exchange period SEP students get a Transcript of Records listing all the completed courses with their workload and grades.

 Applicants from Partner Universities should complete their application packages (see below) and submit it to their Home International Office or Students Exchange Coordinator.